LArbys/1L1PSelection/README.md

 2) next, you'll want to use my PickleFiles notebook to take all of the constituent parts used for preselection (which should be outlined fairly clearly in the notebook) and line everything up in convenient dataframes!
 3) The BDTTraining notebooks load these pickles up and can train BDTs on whatever variables you'd like!
 It'll output the weights for you.
 4) The Selection notebooks load these pickles and your BDT weights and can perform selection for you!

+# FNAL Workflow

+Documentation by Taritree.

+The DLMerged file (from wire-cell chain) is the assumed input.
+For each file, we need to run:
+* Shower Reco
+* MPID
+* Selection variable maker